scionsamurai/remark-extract-headers-sveltekit/src/posts/post1.md

 2. A table of contents with links to each section
 3. The full post content

 And the best part?
 It's all generated automatically from your Markdown files!

-Absolutely!
-Let's spice up our plugin to add those IDs and update our smooth scrolling section.
-Here's the revamped version with our signature enthusiasm:
+Now your readers can smoothly glide through your content like butter on a hot pancake!

 ### Bonus: Smooth Scrolling (Now with Auto-IDs!)